Watson-Creative/watson-chatbot/README.md

 ### Internal Functions Reference

-Key functions that developers may need to modify:
+Key functions in `script.js` that developers may need to modify:

 1. **`createIntakeForm()`** - Returns HTML string for the intake form
 2. **`showIntakeForm()`** - Displays the form and hides regular chat input